yjh9929/VizWiz-VQA-Grounding/README.md

-#🏆 Workshop Spotlight at CVPR 2025
+# 🏆Workshop Spotlight at CVPR 2025
 Our work has been selected as a spotlight paper at a workshop in CVPR 2025! ( https://cvpr.thecvf.com/ ) We are honored that our research was recognized and featured among the notable contributions.